Schipperkes were used to hunt and kill rodents on Belgian ships.

-The normal grooming regimen for this canine includes brushing their fluffy coat once per week.
-When there’s extra shedding in the spring and fall, brushing them two to three times per week can help to get rid of the additional loose hair.
+The normal grooming regimen for this canine includes brushing its fluffy coat once per week.
+When there’s extra shedding in the spring and fall, brushing the dog two to three times per week can help to get rid of the additional loose hair.

-These puppies are very fast, clever, and love to check out everything in their surroundings.
+These puppies are very fast and clever, and they love to check out everything in their surroundings.
 So, it’s critical to give a puppy a fenced-in place where it can look around without getting near a road or approaching another dangerous area.

 Socializing a Schipperke puppy lets it know what type of behavior is acceptable.
 This includes how it should behave around children.
 Supervising the interactions between young children and this pet is important until a family knows the dog is fully socialized.

 Three breeds that are similar to the Schipperke are the American Eskimo dog, Finnish spitz, and Keeshond:

 - American Eskimo – Both dogs are social with a fun-loving temperament.
 In terms of size, American Eskimo dogs are larger than Schipperkes.